pchickey/md380-re/newfw/README.md

 The [FreeRTOS][] library is based on the 8.2.0 release.
 Only the basic kernel sources and ARM\_CM4F portable code is checked in.

-### HWF4
+### md380hw

-The HWF4 library was written at [Galois][] in 2012-2013, mostly by James Bielman with some help from Pat Hickey.
+The `md380hw` is derived in part from the `hwf4` library, which was written at [Galois][] in 2012-2013, mostly by James Bielman with some help from Pat Hickey.
 It is distributed under a BSD3 license.

-It contains a bunch of peripheral drivers we needed for the original PX4FMUv1 autopilot, during early stages of the [SMACCMPilot][] project.
-Many of these depend on FreeRTOS.
-Currently, only the tiny subset that do not depend on the OS (RCC and GPIO) will actually build.
-The rest of them will be brought up shortly.

 [ninja]: https://martine.github.io/ninja/
 [FreeRTOS]: http://www.freertos.org/